Blaine Robison, M.A.

 Perhaps the most discussed issue in eschatology, or the doctrine of last things, is the timing of the Second Coming.
 Of the three millenarian positions, the premillenarians perhaps engage in the most discussion regarding the Second Coming as it relates to its major two elements, the rapture of God's people and the revelation of Yeshua in His glory.
 The rapture refers to the event in which Yeshua (Jesus) gathers and resurrects his followers from heaven and earth.
 The revelation of Yeshua refers to His coming on the clouds as King to punish the wicked and establish His reign on the earth.
 Premillenarians do not agree about the timing of the rapture and on this issue four distinct positions have developed.

 Down through history church theologians did not view the rapture of believers and the revelation of Yeshua as being separate nor did they expect these blessed events to precede the coming of the Anti-Messiah.
 (See my web article The Coming Anti-Messiah.)
-In the early centuries following the apostolic era Christians were repeatedly warned by the church fathers that the Anti-Messiah would come first to rule the world and initiate the great tribulation, which was interpreted as the Anti-Messiah's war against God's people, not God's wrath on the world (Teaching of the Twelve Apostles, 16; The Epistle of Barnabas, 4, 15; Irenaeus, Against Heresies, Book 5, 25-30; Hippolytus, Treatise on Christ and Antichrist, 14).
+In the early centuries following the apostolic era Christians were repeatedly warned by the church fathers that the Anti-Messiah would come first to rule the world and initiate the great tribulation, which was interpreted as the Anti-Messiah's war against God's people, not God's wrath on the world (Teaching of the Twelve Apostles, 16; The Epistle of Barnabas, 4, 15; Irenaeus, Against Heresies, Book 5, 25-30; Hippolytus, Treatise on Christ and Antichrist, 14; Cyprian, Epistle 55: To the People of Thibaris, Exhorting to Martyrdom, 7).

 In modern times the term "posttribulationism" has been applied to the historic view, largely because of the advent of other interpretations that arose to provide assurance that Christians would not experience God's wrath.
 The differences, then, between various positions turn on how the terms "great tribulation," "Day of the Lord," and "God's wrath" are defined.